Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Río Caudal Valley BelowThe Río Caudal Valley Below

-At about 4.0 kilometers, after passing the sign leaving Copían, the Way flattens out a bit for a brief reprieve.
+After about 4.0 kilometers, and after passing the sign leaving Copían, the Way flattens out a bit for a brief reprieve.
 We hoped this was the top of the first climb, but of course, it wasn't.

 Leaving Copían, the Climb ContinuesLeaving Copían, the Climb Continues